-Meeting the needs of a pupil through high quality differentiated teaching is the responsibility of the Form/subject teacher.
-Details of a pupil's specific needs are outlined in the 'Classroom Considerations' document and Learning Support Register, available to all staff from their desktop.
+Meeting the needs of a pupil through high quality differentiated teaching is the responsibility of the Form/Subject teacher.
+Details of a pupil's specific needs are outlined in the Classroom considerations document available to all staff from their desktop.
 The Head of Learning Support will support teachers in this where appropriate and necessary.

-Where individual lessons are required the learning support teacher takes responsibility for assessing, planning, delivering and monitoring appropriate intervention.
-IEPs will be drawn up in October and February detailing the programme of work to be followed.
+Where individual lessons are required the Specialist Teacher takes responsibility for assessing, planning and delivering, monitoring appropriate intervention.
+Individual Education Plans (IEP) will be drawn up in October and February detailing the programme of work to be followed.
 When devising an IEP it is important to ensure that pupils are aware of and agree with the targets set for them, and experience success through their own efforts in meeting these targets.
-An IEP will include the following information: short term targets set for the pupil;teaching strategies; achievement criteria for each target;date to be reviewed.
-Each IEP is formally reviewed twice in the academic year (February and June), although they are kept under review at all times and may be adjusted according to need.
+An IEP will include the following information: the short term targets set for the pupil and the teaching strategies; the achievement criteria for each target and when the plan is to be reviewed.
+Although each IEP is formally reviewed twice in the academic year (February and June), in practise they are kept under review at all times and may be adjusted according to need.
 Parents and teachers are consulted and kept informed of their child's progress through updated IEPs which are emailed to them.

-Do

-Setting and Differentiated curriculum
+Do Setting and Differentiated curriculum